Bartvds/miniwrite/README.md

 > Minimal output-stream writer API.

-A pluggable output writer interface to embed/expose in tools and reporters.
+A pluggable output writer interface/adapter to embed/expose in tools and reporters, also a simplified stream.

+This s not a logging framework or full console or stream replacement.
+Instead this is an abstraction to build on in other tools.
+Intend as companion to [ministyle](https://github.com/Bartvds/ministyle) (et al).

 ## API